xigxog/kubefox/docs/getting_started/tutorials/hasura.md

     TEST SUITE: None
     ```

-Now install Fox, a cli tool used to interact with KubeFox and prepare your Apps
+Now install Fox, a CLI tool used to interact with KubeFox and prepare your Apps
 for deployment and release.

 === "Install using Go"